+Supportive Measures.
+A victim or eyewitness of sexual misconduct by or upon a Johnson University student or employee must first go to a place of safety.
 Time is especially critical if a crime of dating violence, domestic violence, sexual assault, or stalking has occurred.
 In such a case, the victim should not bathe until physical evidence of the assault can be obtained by medical personnel or law enforcement officers.
 It is important to preserve all physical evidence for examination by a physician that may assist in proving that the alleged criminal offense occurred or may be helpful in obtaining a protection order, particularly if there were no witnesses.
 If such a crime has occurred, the university will take prompt and effective steps to end the violence, prevent its recurrence, and address its effects.
-When deemed necessary, the university will take steps to protect both parties, which may include interim measures taken prior to the final outcome of the investigation.
-Interim measures may include changes to either party's academic, living, transportation, and/or working situations or protective measures after an alleged incident, if such changes are reasonably available.